web2solutions/aaa-typescript-boilerplate/README.md

 4. Implement dbClient for Mongoose
 5. Implement dbClient for Sequelize
 6. Implement dbClient from DynamoDB
-7. Implement WebServer for Hyper-Express
+7. Implement JWT tokens and Bearer authorization
 8. Unit testing - test suite
 9. Add filtering and paging to getAll records methods.